 Soft and slow and broken his voice drifted up from the street and instantly both of us began to cry the sort of tears one cries when confronted with something so beautiful it’s difficult to believe it’s real.

-Outside in the holy Indian city of Varanasi it was beastly hot, cows huddled in the shade of stained concrete buildings, dogs panted too miserable to bark, while with no object beyond mere survival we lounged in the front room of our digs. ( The Indian Music Scene )
+Outside in the holy Indian city it was beastly hot, cows huddled in the shade of stained concrete buildings, dogs panted too miserable to bark, while with no object beyond mere survival we lounged in the front room of our digs.

-Not knowing quite what to expect, we peered out between the wooden shutters and saw a young man who looked like he’d accidentally wandered into our twentieth century having taken a wrong turn a thousand years before.
+Through our tears, not knowing quite what to expect, we peered out between the wooden shutters.
+Below our balcony stood a man who looked like he’d wandered into our twentieth century after taking a wrong turn a thousand years before.

 It’s difficult to say what gave this impression.
 Perhaps it was his impeccably tailored garments carefully sewn together from small rags like something made in a time unlike our own when even the tiniest scrap of cloth was precious.

 Or perhaps it was the aura of pre-machine age quiet which surrounded him, framing his music, even seeming to still the car noises from the nearby busy street.